 Accountability is a big thing here because without that, the whole routine is foiled from the start.
 Another big point in a regular workout routine is designated days to train certain muscle groups and finding what style of training works best for you.
 The last thing is actually tracking the progress you’ve made while on this routine.
-Let’s take a look at each of these points and see how each on of them can set you up for success!
+Let’s take a look at each of these points and see how each one of them can set you up for success!

 Muscle groups are basically broken up based upon their function.
 So push days usually consist of training the chest and secondary muscles that assist in pushing such as the triceps.
-Pull days are days that are primary centered around training the muscles of the back .
-While leg days, which are also push days are focus on training the muscles of the lower body which mainly include quads, hamstrings, glutes and muscles of the calves.
-When someone is just getting into working out regularly and training for a hour at least and for three days a week, focusing each of these days on muscles in these groups would benefit them exponentially by building up strength, stability and mobility.
+Pull days are days that are primarily centered around training the muscles of the back .
+While leg days, which are also push days, focus on training the muscles of the lower body which mainly include quads, hamstrings, glutes and muscles of the calves.
+When someone is just getting into working out regularly and training for an hour at least and for three days a week, focusing each of these days on muscles in these groups would benefit them exponentially by building up strength, stability and mobility.
 As one gets further along in their training, you can then start hitting each muscle group at least two times a week.
 There are different strategies for getting this done, you just have to find the strategy that works best for you!

 Once you find the strategy that works best for you and ties in well with your goals, the final thing would be to track your progress in some shape or form.
-One should take careful measures to make sure its goal oriented.
+One should take careful measures to make sure it’s goal oriented.
 So if you’re looking to improve your run time then you would track your mile time.
 If you want to track your strength, you would track it by your 1 rep max on lifts.
 You can keep a mental note of your progress or if you’re a very organized person then keeping a log book would work great.
-The best thing about keeping track of progress is that you can see where you’re at in your training exactly and if you need to make any adjustments.
+The best thing about tracking progress is that you can see where you’re at in your training exactly and if you need to make any adjustments.
 One thing that generally happens when training is that we get comfortable doing a certain weight on a lift which can halt your progress.

 With that being said, getting into the habit of working out regularly has so many benefits.
 Sure, getting into a regular routine with training can be a tedious thing but also can be exciting!
 Keeping yourself accountable is going to be the most important thing here because without it, the whole plan falls apart.
-Making sure that you change our mindset and training on your most exhausting days is going grow you both mental and physically.
+Making sure that you change your mindset and training on your most exhausting days is going to grow you both mental and physically.
 Make sure you come up with a strategic plan that works with your schedule that trains each muscle group, building up your strength, mobility, and stability.
 Keeping track of your progress and making sure that we don’t plateau by progressively overloading the body is something to keep track of as well.